-This Section establishes the award criteria based on which the Tenders are assessed.
-Your response to the preferences must be included in the Tender in TenderNed.
-In this response, you must take into account the requirements established in Section 3.
+This Section concerns the award criteria.
+The Tenders are assessed based on the award criteria.
+Your response to the award criteria must be included in your Tender.
+In your response, you must take into account the requirements set in Section 3.